karngyan/karngyan.com/README.md

 # open localhost:3000
 ```
+> Page might not load right now, you can set `firebase.enabled = false` in `karngyan.config.js` for now.
+Read along.

 4. Edit `karngyan.config.js` to your liking.
 You can turn on and off sections/pages by changing the `enabled` value for respective objects.
     - You can add your images to `static` directory.
 It matches to root when deployed.
     - Update the `strings` object accordingly.